Conventional Report June 2022

 (d) If the licensed veterinarian is licensed or has been licensed in any other state,

-good standing from the licensing agency of each state in which he or
+a letter of good standing from the licensing agency of each state in which he or

 she is licensed or has been licensed.
 Each letter must, if applicable, include detailed